ayushhroyy/elegantfox/README.md

-# elegant firefox menus and background wallpaper support
+# firefox menu themes and background wallpaper support

 ## The Goal

-- Elegant firefox menus theme (with linux desktops gtk and qtk being main focus)
+- An elegant firefox menus theme (with linux desktops gtk and qtk being main focus)

 - Background wallpaper support on firefox homepage